QUICK LINKS:

 Schedule/Registration/Locations/Hotels for RACF Training

-This advanced RACF training course gives you a powerful understanding of how to use the advanced features of RACF, to support RACF with UNIX, TCP/IP, the Firewall, and the z/OS WorldWide Web Server.
+to use the advanced features of RACF, to support RACF with UNIX, TCP/IP, the Firewall, and the z/OS WorldWide Web Server.
 This course will get you ready to deal with RACF and Sysplex, as well as digital certificates and cross-platform security with Single Signon.
 It covers RACF on z/OS with the MVS operating system.

 You will learn to use RACF to control JES, SDSF, VTAM, APPC, OMVS or USS ("UNIX under MVS"), TCP/IP, Sysplex, the Message Queue Manager, the Websphere Web Server, and MVS.
 You will get clear explanations of how these system software components work, how they work with RACF, and how you can use RACF to control them.
 You will learn how RACF interfaces with other software components to provide your installation the most comprehensive practical protection possible.